Practical RMAN Restore Scenario For Linux on Different Server

 Practical RMAN Restore Guide

-This quick guide shows how to restore and relocate an Oracle database
+This guide shows how to restore and relocate an Oracle database

 via RMAN.
 We’ll assume you want all datafiles in a new folder